pyepics/pyepics/doc/installation.rst

 installation kit, and automaically installed to where they can be found at runtime (following rule 3 above).

-With the Epics library loaded, it will be necessary to connect to Epics Process Variables.
+With the Epics library loaded, it will need to be able to connect to Epics Process Variables.
 Generally, these variables are provided by Epics I/O controllers (IOCs) that are processes running on some device on the network.
 If you're connecting to PVs provided by IOCs on your local